-Do you suffer from a brain injury or disorder such as concussion, PTSD, stroke, headaches, and other conditions?
+Do you suffer from a brain injury or disorder such as concussion, PTSD, stroke, autism, Alzheimer’s Disease, Parkinson’s Disease, or other condition?
 You may be a candidate for brain rehabilitation therapy.

-Fortunately, in the state of Colorado, you can see a physical therapistas a first line of care without a doctor’s order.
-At TurningPoint Medical Group, we have the training and experience to diagnose and treat most all brain injuries and disorders.
+Fortunately, in the state of Colorado, you can see a physical therapist as a first line of care without a doctor’s order.
+At TurningPoint Medical Group, we have the training and experience to evaluate and treat most all brain injuries and disorders.

 Often, physical therapy complements other medical treatments such as medicines, surgery, or other therapies.
 We work closely with countless world-class physicians within the Colorado Springs medical community.